Qiskit/ecosystem/resources/category/noise-management.md

    tooling needed to build or evaluate them,
- * **mitigation**: leaving the errors in place but removing their bias from the final estimate, such as readout error mitigation, zero-noise extrapolation, or probabilistic error cancellation, usually paid for in sampling overhead.
+ * **mitigation**: leaving the errors in place but removing their bias from the final estimate, such as readout error mitigation, zero-noise extrapolation, or probabilistic error cancellation,

-Characterizing the noise itself (for example learning the noise model of a layer, so that it can later be inverted or extrapolated) also belongs here, since it is only useful as an input to one of the three.
+ * **characterization**: learning the noise itself (for example the noise model of a layer), as an input to one of the above.

 A technique that suppresses errors while a circuit is being compiled belongs in [transpiler plugin](#transpiler-plugin) instead: if it can be expressed as a transpiler pass,